MbinOrg/mbin/CONTRIBUTING.md

 - Existing GitHub Organization owners are allowed to add other GitHub users to the repository or to the GitHub organization.
 That being said, _be careful_ who to add and discuss on [Matrix](https://matrix.to/#/#mbin:melroy.org) first.
 - Comply with the [Collective Code Construction Contract (C4) - revision 3](C4.md) rules.

-The model is based on Collective Code Construction Contract ('C4' for short).
+The model loosely is based on Collective Code Construction Contract ('C4' for short).
 For [the complete C4 rules read this spec (rev 3)](C4.md).
-However, we might _deviate_ or _extend_ on this specification (now or in the future).
+However, we follow the model but might _deviate_ or _extend_ on this specification (now or in the future).
 In those cases we deviate or extend; see the bullet list defined above.

 External source: [C4 spec hosted on zeromq.org](https://rfc.zeromq.org/spec/42/)